qqwerty222/jenkins-datadog/README.md

    ---

 - Jenkins
-   1. Set up Pipeline job
-   2. Jenkinsfile
+   1. Jenkinsfile
 ---

 # Guide to reproduce

-***
+## Prepare environment

-## Set up NAT network in VirtualBox
+### Set up NAT network in VirtualBox
+---
 NAT network means that VirtualBox creates dedicated network for your VMs, but with your host as gateway.
 To redirect ssh connections to one of VMs set up port forwarding in your NAT network

-### Port forwarding scheme:
+Port forwarding scheme:
----
 | Name            | Protocol   | Host IP | Host Port | Guest IP  | Guest Port |
 |-----------------|------------|---------|-----------|-----------|------------|
 | DockerH-ssh     | TCP        |         | 2222      | 10.0.2.15 | 22         |